 - UK and EU students - £9,250

-Part-time fees are calculated for every 10 credits of study you complete and for 2019 entry the cost of 10 credits is £770.
-The amount you pay for the year depends on the intensity of your study.
+Part-time fees are calculated for every 10 credits of study you complete so the amount you pay for the year depends on the intensity of your study.

 Additional course costs